Time magazine names ‘Architects of AI’ as Person of the Year

-One of two covers of the magazine is a homage to the famous 1932 photograph of ironworkers casually eating lunch on a steel beam above New York City.
+One of two magazine covers is a homage to the famous 1932 photograph of ironworkers casually eating lunch on a steel beam above New York City.

 “Racing both beside and against each other, they placed multibillion-dollar bets on one of the biggest physical infrastructure projects of all time,” the magazine said of the group.